Top of Page

 Version 4.x of Domain Time applied leap seconds at the first timecheck

-following the leap.
-Version 5.x applies them at 23:59:59 on the last
+performing a correction.
+Version 5.x applies leap seconds at 23:59:59 UTC on the last

-time sources.
-All queried NTP sources must agree that a leap is pending
+queried sources must agree that a leap is pending.
+If the sources disagree,

 then the leap will be handled at the next timecheck after it occurs, and